Jfortin1/ComBatHarmonization/README.md

 ## 2. Software implementations

 The reference implementation (Standard Version) of ComBat, developed for gene expression analyses, is written in R and is part of the `sva` package available through the Bioconductor project [here](https://bioconductor.org/packages/release/bioc/html/sva.html).
 We include here a reimplementation of ComBat in R, Matlab and Python (neuroCombat) for the harmonization of imaging data.
 Our R implementation extends the original code for more flexibility and additional visualization of the internal components of the algorithm.
 We are also currently working on several extensions of the original method that will be included here as well.
-We use the MIT license, which is compatible with the Artistic License 2.0 of `sva`.
+We use the MIT license for the Python and Matlab code, and an Artistic License 2.0 for the R code to be compatible with the `sva` package.

 - [R implementation webpage](https://github.com/Jfortin1/ComBatHarmonization/tree/master/R)
 - [Python implementation webpage](https://github.com/Jfortin1/ComBatHarmonization/tree/master/Python) (neuroCombat)